 The SIRA risk assessment process is based on IALA Guideline 1018, and includes the following steps:

+FROM THE AMSA PAPER

+a.
+An executive summary, covering the main points and recommendations of the assessment,

+b.
+Area of interest – a description of the area of interest, hydrographic data, environmental and meteorological conditions.

+c.
+Identification of Hazards – an analysis and identification of hazards to navigation.

+d.
+Summary of existing risk controls – an assessment of the systems that support safe navigation.
+This assessment can include aids and services to navigation, routeing measures, vessel traffic services, shipborne systems, navigation resources and pilotage.

+e.
+Assessment of the probability and impact for specific situations – AMSA uses the risk assessment matrix and risk value matrix in G1138 for recording of the risk assessment.
+Due to the organisations risk management policy, and in line with international risk assessment standards, AMSA uses the terminology ‘likelihood and consequence’.

+f.
+Residual Risk – AMSA considers that it is important for decision makers to be provided with an assessment of what the risk would be once a risk control measure has been implemented.
+This is known as the ‘Residual Risk’.
+AMSA includes a residual risk assessment, based on the implementation of the proposed risk controls, in the risk assessment table.
+Residual risks of high or above are usually considered unacceptable and further steps are necessary to reduce the risk.

+g.
+Conclusion – Based on the tabled assessment, a set of recommendations.
+An executive summary may also be of benefit.

 The Risk Assessment Process

-Steps 2-6 of this process should be carried out in a one or two-day workshop, together with a group of relevant stakeholders.
+Steps 2-6 of this process could be carried out in a workshop, together with a group of relevant stakeholders.
 Preparation for the workshop includes performing a preliminary zone selection, describing each zone in detail, identifying all relevant stakeholders, and inviting those stakeholders who should participate in the workshop.

 The outcome of the workshop should be documented properly in a written report, supported by a matrix with the details of identified hazards, scenarios and risk mitigating measures for each zone.